 The simple act of reading a book will not automatically transform an individual into a skilled leader.
 However, these books provide insight, guidelines, and actionable advice to build strong teams, earn respect, maximize potential, and leave a lasting impression on organizations.

 Here are answers to common questions about leadership books.

 What are leadership books?

-What are the best leadership books to read?
+What are the best books about leadership to read?

-There is no shortage of leadership books full of expert advice on the market.
-Some of the best leadership books include:
+There is no shortage of books about leadership full of expert advice on the market.
+Some great options include:

 - Leaders Eat Last by Simon Sinek

 - The 21 Irrefutable Laws of Leadership by John C. Maxwell